 All construction activity to enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system requires a Building Permit.

 Will you need to make any changes to the space you want to occupy?

 If the answer is YES, you will need to complete the Building Permit application form and submit it with the appropriate attachments to Greenhills.
-The application is available on this website under :DEPARTMENTS, BUILDING AND ZONING.
+The application is available by clicking here.

 If the answer is NO, you need to obtain a Certificate of Occupancy.
 To do this you will need to complete a Building Permit application and submit it to Greenhills along with a sketch of the floor plan indicating how the space will be used, the size of the rooms, the location of exit doors, etc. After submittal and review, an inspection will be done by both the Building Department and the Fire Department to verify that no serious hazards are present and all like safety devices (fire extinguishers, emergency lighting, exit signs and fire suppression systems, etc.) are properly functioning.

 STEP #3: SIGNAGE

 Temporary signs may only be erected after approval by the Village and for a limited period of time.
 To obtain approval, complete this Zoning Compliance application and provide a sketch of the proposed temporary signage.
 Identify the length of time the temporary signage is needed, not to exceed 30 days.